sund0g/docker-tutorial/docker-and-kubernetes/complex/README.md

 1. Create **client-cluster-ip-service.yaml** in the **k8s** directory.

-> Review the contents of the **client-cluster-ip-service.yaml** for details on how the service is configured.
+> Review the contents of **client-cluster-ip-service.yaml** for details on how the service is configured.

 #### Lesson 187

 * Before creating the additional configuration files, the existing ones will be tested to ensure they are correct.
 * This will be done by loading both configurations into the cluster via **kubectl**.

---
+---

 * Before doing this, delete the deployment created in previous lessons as follows,